Moduli problems for operadic algebras: Introduction

-This is a right $\cat{A}$-module via the canonical right action of $\cat{A}$ on itself. \begin{remark} Let $\cat{A}$ be a small dg-category with finitely many objects and consider its (ordinary) category of left modules.
+\begin{remark} Let $\cat{A}$ be a dg-category with finitely many objects and consider its (ordinary) category of left modules.
 This category has a single compact projective generator, given by the direct sum of all free modules